wolfswolke/aniworld_scraper/readme.md

 * If the Captcha appears please solve it.
 If you close the window you have to restart the application.

 ## Values/Overrides
+* type: Either "serie" or "anime" so the tool uses the correspondig url
 * name: Enter the anime or serie name you want to download.
 It has to be in the naming scheme *word-word-word*.
-* type: Either "serie" or "anime" so the tool uses the correspondig url
+* language: Determine the desired language of the files.
+Common options are: "Deutsch", "Ger-Sub" and "English"
 * season_override: Specify which season to Download.
 0 is the Default and will download all Seasons.
 * ddos_protection_calc: How many episodes to download before waiting 60 seconds.
 Default 4.
 * ddos_wait_timer: How long to wait until next download batch starts.
 Default 60.